 Remember it is “here” not “there” (e.g. heaven or hell).
 Look at Tharnicaa’s eyes and smile.
 Kopika has same already inside her.
-We are the most sophisticated gadgets on the planet.
+There is an extraordinary intelligence within intimacy and play.
 Our own curiosity took us to Mars!
 We can push boundaries, breakdown, even breakthrough.

 We are here for the truth: safety, freedom, health and wellbeing.
 Yet we live in fear, anxiety, depression, untold violence.
 We can heal.
 We can recover from trauma.
 I truly want you to know that.
 We are all born simple geniuses because life has it’s own intelligence.

-It’s just no one has told us that.
-We get a map earth instead of the real deal.
+It is just no one had taught us that.
+We are given a map of Earth instead of the real deal.
 We are also climbing a series of multiple staircases.
 Some that are incredibly helpful because they were designed to bring us “here”.
 Others incredibly harmful: living in hell on Earth.

 If I said 100 years ago, that in 100 years time you’ll have a ‘smart phone’, the size of your pocket, you can ask anyone anything, in the entire world: What would people say?
 That’s impossible!
 You’re crazy!
 And yet here we are.
 Imagine if we saw truth beyond the map.